QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: SYSTEM MODEL AND PROBLEM FORMULATION

 The BS is designed with a robust infrastructure and powerful processors, which enable it to perform complex signal processing tasks.
-Moreover, since the signal $s_{k}(t)$ is specific to the BS and well-known, and given the availability of CSI for channels ${\bf{g}}_{1i}$ and ${\bf{h}}_{1i}^{H}$, the BS is capable of efficiently extracting the information $c_{i}(t)$ for \({SB{D_i}}\) in its baseband and remove any other noise from it.
-Furthermore, to eliminate interference caused by other SBDs, which have a stronger Signal-to-Interference-plus-Noise Ratio (SINR) compared to \({SB{D_i}}\) and simultaneously transmit their signals to the base station, the successive interference cancellation (SIC) method is employed.
+Moreover, since the signal $s_{k}(t)$ is specific to the BS and well known, and given the availability of CSI for channels ${\bf{g}}_{\text{1i}}$ and ${\bf{h}}_{\text{1i}}^{H}$, the BS is capable of efficiently extracting the information $c_{i}(t)$ for $\text{SBD}_i$ in its baseband and remove any other noise from it.
+Furthermore, to eliminate interference caused by other SBDs, which have a stronger signal to interference plus noise ratio (SINR) compared to $\text{SBD}_i$ and simultaneously transmit their signals to the BS, the SIC method is employed.